kirilliliych/DemoInt/README.md

 ### Shallow copying
 Shallow copying is copying the "first level" of data without going further.
 It means that in case of copying, for example, an object of a class only its fields will be cloned, nothing more.
+Therefore, if

+TO SECTION OF SITUATIONS
-It is faster, than the second variant, but can lead to the "ownership problem", when there is some data belonging to a specific object and after the described action it becomes a trouble to determine its owner.
+It is faster, than the variant below, but can lead to the "ownership problem", when there is some data belonging to a specific object and after the described action it becomes a trouble to determine its owner.
 A nice example is a class containing a pointer to an array with data; shallow copying will copy only the pointers, not the whole information, so we have natural trouble: who should delete the array?